Key takeaways

 - Zero-server architecture: CLI mode runs entirely local (Tree-sitter native, LadybugDB), web UI runs entirely in-browser (Tree-sitter WASM, LadybugDB WASM).
 No data leaves your machine

-- Deep integrations with Claude Code (MCP + skills + pre/post hooks), Cursor, Windsurf, and OpenCode.
-One MCP server serves all indexed repos globally
+- Full integrations (MCP + skills + hooks) with Claude Code, Cursor, and Google Antigravity; Codex, OpenCode, and Windsurf also supported.
+16 MCP tools including cross-repo group analysis.
+One MCP server serves all indexed repos

-- 14k stars, 1.6k forks.
+- 42k stars, 4.8k forks, ~245k npm downloads/month as of June 2026.
+Now offers enterprise SaaS/self-hosted deployments and commercial licensing via Akon Labs.
 Positions itself as "like DeepWiki but deeper" — DeepWiki generates descriptions, GitNexus tracks every structural relationship

 FAQ